LibraryOfCongress/api.congress.gov/README.md

 The initial Congress.gov API (v3) is implemented as a RESTful read API that is presented as a hierarchical browse API.

-As of May 2022, this repository is restricted to select Congressional data partners.
+As of June 2022, this repository is restricted to select Congressional data partners and select data transparency partners.
 At a future date and consultation with select Congressional data partners, the goal is to invite a limited number of public users to participate in a public beta working group.
 At a future date (we are targeting September 2022) the goal is to "go live" with a  beta version of the API to all.